Other Helpful Links

 - Scholarship Student Assessment

-Each Theatre scholarship student is required to participate actively in departmental work by working in some capacity--be it running crew or serving as an actor--on a minimum of two main season productions each semester (Dance scholarship student responsibilities are listed separately below).
+Each Theatre scholarship student is required to participate actively in departmental work by working in some capacity--be it running crew or serving as an actor--on a minimum of one main season production each semester (Dance scholarship student responsibilities are listed separately below).

 Scholarship assignments are definitely of a "job" nature and are made for each production at the earliest possible time and, whenever possible, before actual work begins on that production.
 Students will be given their preference of job assignment whenever possible.
 However, students should also be willing to accept a wide range of responsibilities so that they receive a variety of production experiences.